sergi-Jr/difference-calculator/README.md

 ## Description
-java-project-71 is a project that defines the difference between two JSON (or YAML) structures.
+Difference-calculator is a project that defines the difference between two JSON (or YAML) structures.
 The result of the application is output to the terminal.
 Use ```[-hV]``` when program is execute for help
 The project is inspired by the [Hexlet team](https://ru.hexlet.io/).
 Completed by a [platform student](https://ru.hexlet.io/u/sergi-jr) ([GitHub](https://github.com/sergi-Jr))
 ## Hexlet, Java CI tests and linter status: